-My first book, The Migrant Canon in Twenty-First-Century France (University of Nebraska Press, forthcoming Spring 2018), explores the evolution of “migrant literature” from a marginal genre in 1980s France to a genre that has become central to criticism and publishing at the start of the new millennium.
-Through analysis of literary texts and their consecrating agents (publishers, online reviewers, literary prizes, and language academies), I demonstrate that migrant novels are cultural commodities that mediate between literary and economic forms of value, academic and mass readerships, and national and global literary markets.
+Oana Sabo specializes in 20th- and 21st-century French & Francophone literature and culture, with a focus on migration, diaspora, and refugee studies.
+She is the author of The Migrant Canon in Twenty-First-Century France (University of Nebraska Press, 2018), which explores the evolution of “migrant literature” from a marginal genre in 1980s France to a genre that has become central to criticism and publishing at the start of the new millennium.
+Through analysis of literary texts and their consecrating agents (publishers, online reviewers, literary prizes, and language academies), Sabo demonstrates that migrant novels are cultural commodities that mediate between literary and economic forms of value, academic and mass readerships, and national and global literary markets.